 Tax treatment affects investors, retail business traders, proprietary traders and hedge funds.
 But sadly, many tax preparers overlook important differences in tax treatment for these groups, resulting in overpayments.
 Education is key — this section contains valuable information about how the various instruments are treated come tax time.

 While you might expect that broker-issued 1099-Bs would handle all of these difficult issues, but for some tax treatments, they do not.
 Broker compliance rules are different than rules taxpayers must follow on Section 1091 wash sales on securities.
 Some brokers mislabel Section 1256 contracts, too.
 It depends on the taxpayer’s facts and circumstances and elections made.
 You can’t expect a broker to police your elections, determine if you qualify for trader tax status (TTS) and determine if you’ve filed a timely election for Section 475 MTM.
 Brokers should issue 1099-Bs for the “everyman,” not based on your facts and circumstances and elections filed.

 Capital gains vs. ordinary income?

-Most financial instruments — including securities, Section 1256 contracts, options, ETFs, indices, and bitcoin held as a capital asset — are subject to capital gains treatment.
-By default, forex contracts, swap contracts and Nadex binary options are subject to ordinary gain or loss treatment.
+Most financial instruments — including securities, Section 1256 contracts, options, ETFs, indexes, precious metals and bitcoin held as a capital asset — are subject to capital gains treatment.
+By default, forex contracts and swap contracts are subject to ordinary gain or loss treatment.
 The distinction between ordinary and capital gains treatment makes a big difference.
 The capital-loss limitation is a problem for traders and investors who may have trouble using up large capital-loss carryovers in subsequent tax years.
-Traders with trader tax status and a Section 475 MTM election have business ordinary-loss treatment, which is more likely to generate tax savings or refunds faster.
+Traders with TTS and a Section 475 MTM election have business ordinary-loss treatment, which is more likely to generate tax savings or refunds faster.

 In this section, learn what’s included in each category, including: